 - Put the rest of the popcorn kernels in the pot and put on the lid.
 Using the pot holders to hold the lid in place, shake the pot well (you might need an adult for this).
 Leave the pot for 1 minute to heat up the kernels.

-- Turn the heat back to medium-high, and wait.
+- Put the pot back on the stove, turn the heat back to medium-high, and wait.
 Using the pot holders to hold the lid in place, give the pot a good shake every now and then.

 - After a few minutes, the popcorn will start popping—slowly at first, and then almost all at once.
 Once the popping has slowed down almost to a stop (this will take about 1 minute), take the pot off the heat and set it aside to finish popping for 1 minute.

 - Add salt and/or your favorite seasoning and give the pot one last shake, then pour the popcorn into the bowl.

 GET CREATIVE Season your popcorn with one or more of these.
 Start with 1 teaspoon and shake it around, then taste it and add more if you like:

 - Curry powder

 - Chili powder

 - Your favorite seasoning blend (Italian, Cajun, taco, Old Bay, etc.)